Freight Shipping from Charleston to Birmingham

 How much does it cost to ship freight from Charleston to Birmingham?

-Full truckload (FTL) rates from Charleston, SC to Birmingham, AL currently range from $1,122-$1,383 for a standard dry van load over the 522-mile route.
+Full truckload (FTL) rates from Charleston, SC to Birmingham, AL currently range $1,122-$1,383 (roughly $2.16-$2.67 per mile over 522 miles).
 LTL shipments typically cost $487-$844 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Charleston to Birmingham?

-Standard FTL transit from Charleston to Birmingham is approximately 9 hrs by truck over 522 miles.
+Standard FTL transit from Charleston to Birmingham is approximately 9 hrs by truck over 522 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via SC Ports Inland Port Dillon to Norfolk Southern Irondale Intermodal takes 5-7 days but offers significant cost savings.

 What equipment do I need for Charleston to Birmingham freight?